ndoda23/FreeUni_DSA/assignment_1/README.md

 Explanation: Adding 41 digits, we get divisors for the number 45045.
 The rest from dividing 41 by 13 is 2.

-Grading

-SubtaskConstraintsPoints1aᵢ ≤ 30352No additional constraints65

-Author: Tomasz Kwiatkowski